Break the Ice With Getting-to-Know-You Questions

-Want ideas for helping participants get to know each other at a meeting, training session or team building event?
-These icebreaker questions for meetings focus on participants sharing their past and present lives.
-The icebreaker questions chosen do not require participants to reveal more about themselves than they are comfortable discussing in the workplace.
+Icebreaker questions can help participants get to know each other at a meeting, training session, or team building event.
+Attendees can share superficial, nonpersonal information that allows other session participants to get to know each other without the embarrassment of becoming closer than they want to become.
+Choose icebreaker questions that do not require participants to reveal more about themselves than they are comfortable discussing in the workplace.

 The Goal of Icebreakers

-You can use these questions to help participants get to know each other.
-Your participants will appreciate starting out their meeting with quiet laughter and the chance to share something about themselves in a comfortable, supportive environment.
+Icebreakers engage the group in early conversation within their individual comfort zones.
+Most participants appreciate beginning a meeting or training session with quiet laughter and the chance to share something about themselves in a comfortable, supportive environment.

-You can also customize the questions that your participants answer so that their responses lead directly into the topic or subject matter of the meeting.
-For example, in a meeting that is focused on building an organization's culture, you might ask your participants to describe their most appreciated aspect of your current culture.
+You can customize the icebreakers so that participant responses lead directly into the topic or subject matter of the meeting.
+For example, if the meeting is focused on building an organization's culture, you might ask your participants to describe the aspect of your current culture that they appreciate the most.

-In a second example, if the training session is focused on how to improve meetings, you might start the session by asking participants to identify the aspects of their current meetings that drive them crazy.
+On the other hand, if the training session is about how to improve meetings, you might ask participants to identify the aspects of meetings that drive them crazy.
 In a training session on employee motivation, you can ask your participants to describe what most motivates them at work.
+For a session on improving communication, ask your attendees to think of an excellent business communicator and describe what that person does that makes for effective communication.

 - What event do you remember most fondly from high school?